bailus/Hax/README.md

  2. Service Settings
  3. Control

-To access the interface, you need to turn on "Allow remote control via HTTP".
+You need to turn on "Allow remote control via HTTP".
 I use the following settings:

  - Allow remote control via HTTP: `on`
  - Port: `80`